-The Frasassi Caves, the discovery of which dates back to September 25, 1971 by a group of Ancona CAI Speleological, are underground karst caves located in the municipality of Genga, in the province of Ancona.
+The Frasassi Caves, the discovery of which dates back to September 25, 1971 by a Speleological Marchigiano Group C.A.I of Ancona (Italy), are underground karst caves located in the municipality of Genga, in the province of Ancona.
 The cave complex is located within the Regional Natural Park of Gola della Rossa and Frasassi.

 “The Large Cave of The Wind”

 The first track of the most important discovery, the Large Cave of the Wind, dates June 1971, when Rolando Silvestri climbing the north slope of Mount Valmontagnana, discovered a narrow entrance.
 On September 25, 1971, Rolando Silvestri, during the expedition of Ancona CAI led by Giancarlo Cappanera, found again that opening in the mountain from which came a strong jet of air, and that led to the front door of the cave, which was immediately named Grotta Grande del Vento (Large Cave of The Wind).

 This large cave was in total darkness and equipment existing at that time did not allow the discoverers to go down to the base of the cavity below, and thenthe height of the cave was estimated by throwing a stone and measuring the time of fall.
 A first approximate calculation led to the unexpected height of over 120 m.
 Subsequently, the explorers were equipped with appropriate equipment and explored the immense space, which was called “Ancona Abyss” in honor of the discoverers of the city.
 The news of the discovery was spread through the press, and it is from this moment Frasassi Caves.